 Because biofuels can be produced from renewable resources, they bring less pollution to the planet.
 However, this is not the only reason to encourage the use of biofuels.
 They emit less carbon dioxide and other emissions when burned than standard diesel.
 Its use also leads to a significant reduction of particulate matter emissions, the term used to explain solid particles and liquid droplets in the air.

-There are some complicating aspects about disadvantages of biofuels that we should look at.
+There are some complicated aspects of the disadvantages of biofuels that we should look at.

 Problems with Genetic Engineering of Biofuel Crops